sci-42ver/SICP_SDF/sicp_notes.md

+4. In SICP section 3.2 about environment model, it doesn't say about how that model is related with special forms. https://people.eecs.berkeley.edu/~bh/61a-pages/Volume2/notes.pdf p54 says "special forms" have different evaluation rules where when called no "new environment" is created.
+4.1 I found that if we `(define (cons-stream a b) ...)` before `(define (stream-enumerate-interval low high) ...)` then `stream-enumerate-interval` will call the defined lambda func.
+Continued...

+Does that mean `(define (stream-enumerate-interval low high) ...)` run before `(define (cons-stream a b) ...)` will *mark* `cons-stream` as one special form which may be not recorded in GE(global environment), so it won't check the latter defined lambda func `cons-stream` although that exists in GE?
 # Notice
 - I am using Ryzen 4800H which is related the test result in this repo.
 - I won't dig into all *complexity computation* in this book since this is *not the target* of learning this book although I will do that sometimes.